-More than 37,000 applications for study in Bachelor's and Master’s degree programmes and more than 7,000 applications for study in follow-up Master’s degree programmes were filed at Masaryk University this year.
-A large number of applicants lodge an appeal against the dean’s decision to deny admission.
-The process of assessing the appeal is governed by Act No. 111/1998 Coll., on Higher Education Institutions and on amendments and modifications to other acts (hereinafter referred to as “Higher Education Act”).
+The process of assessing the admission appeal is governed by Act No. 111/1998 Coll., on Higher Education Institutions and on amendments and modifications to other acts (hereinafter referred to as “Higher Education Act”).

 Appeal forms for individual faculties to be downloaded here.

 An applicant for study at Masaryk University may lodge an appeal against the decision on admission / denial of admission within 30 days of being notified on the decision.
-The properly filled in and reasoned appeal with appellant’s own signature shall be lodged at the dean of the faculty in the manner specified in the Advice of the decision.
-The dean shall consider the appeal and if he/she concludes that it was issued contrary to law, an internal regulation of MU or its constituent part, or conditions set out in Section 49 (1) and (3) of Higher Education Act, the dean shall allow the appeal and change the decision.
+The properly filled-in and reasoned appeal with appellant’s own signature shall be lodged at the dean of the faculty through the faculty office for studies.
+The dean shall consider the appeal and if he/she concludes that it was issued contrary to law, MUNI internal regulations, or conditions set out in Section 49 (1) and (3) of Higher Education Act, the dean shall allow the appeal and change the decision.
 In the opposite case, the appeal shall be referred to the Rector in accordance with Section 88 Act No. 500/2004 Coll., Administrative Procedure Code.
 In order to prepare the appeal procedure, the Rector shall appoint a consultative committee, which shall be referred the documents and information provided by the deans of the faculties under Section 88 Administrative Procedure Code.
-The Rector shall consider the appeal and if he/she concludes that it was issued contrary to law, an internal regulation of MU or its constituent part, or conditions set out in Section 49 (1) and (3) of Higher Education Act, he/she shall allow the appeal and change the dean’s decision.
+The Rector shall consider the appeal and if he/she concludes that it was issued contrary to law, MUNI internal regulations, or conditions set out in Section 49 (1) and (3) of Higher Education Act, he/she shall allow the appeal and modify the contested decision or part of it, or reverse it and return the case to the dean for reconsideration.
 In the opposite case, the Rector shall confirm the decision.
-The Rector’s decision shall be final and it cannot be appealed.
+The Rector’s decision shall be final, and it cannot be appealed.

-In the event that certain applicants cancel admission, the vacancies shall be filled with applicants according to the order of results achieved in the entrance examination regardless whether such applicants appealed the dean’s decision or not.
+The vacancies left by applicants who did not enroll shall be filled with applicants according to the order of results achieved in the entrance examination, regardless whether such applicants appealed the dean’s decision or not.
 However, the dean of the faculty is not obliged to fill the vacancies.

 Reasons that lie beyond a contradiction of the issued admission decision with the above laws and regulations cannot be taken into account, although they may be true and honest.
-Thus, inter alia the below reasons cannot be taken into account:
+Thus, inter alia the below reasons cannot be considered:

 - great interest in the study of the chosen programme;